fannynabis/chameleon-documentation-en/testsystem_und_live-system.md

 # Testsystem und Live-System

 It is basically recommended to first make or test changes on stage (www.[domainname.ending].stage.esono.de).
-After the successful acceptance it will
+After a successful acceptance the changes will be loaded to the Live-System via Deploy (= copy the entire actual-state of a file system from a development version).